jmcrego/MiNMT/README.md

 ```
 minmt-average -dnet $DNET
 ```
-The resulting network is available in `network.checkpoint_????????_average.pt` with `????????` being the last learning step found.
+The resulting network is available in `network.checkpoint_????????_average.pt`.
 Averaging last checkpoints typically results in a light performance improvement.

 ### (5) Inference